Team-Tritan/Torrent-Tracker/ReadMe.md

 - info_hash: Hash of the torrent (optional, can be specified multiple times)

+`/stats/summary` - Provides a summary of statistics about all tracked torrents.

-`/stats` - Provides detailed statistics about all tracked torrents.
+`/stats/details` - Provides a detailed statistics about all tracked torrents.

 ### Usage with qBittorrent